LivelyKernel/lively4-core/README.md

 ##### msger.id()

 Each msger has an id that can either be defined by the user when the msger is created or is automatically assigned.
+The id should be unique for each messenger in a messenger network.
+It is used as the `target` attribute to address messages and internally in the messaging implementation for routing.
+See the [message protocol](#messenger-message-protocol) description for more info.

 ##### msger.isOnline()